karpathy/convnetjs/Readme.md

 If you're dealing with images, your networks should look similar to what you see in the demos.

+## Reinforcement Learning
+The library also has a Reinforcement Learning demo that follows a Deep Q - Learning NIPS2013 Workshop Paper [Playing Atari with Deep Reinforcement Learning](http://arxiv.org/abs/1312.5602).
+In short, a Neural Network is used to model the value function.
+The API is very simple to use.
+For example, lets train an agent that observes 3-dimensional states and is asked to do one of two actions.
+Lets reward the agent only for action 0 for sake of very simple example:

+    var brain = new deepqlearn.Brain(3, 2); // 3 inputs, 2 possible outputs (0,1)
+    var state = [Math.random(), Math.random(), Math.random()];
+    for(var k=0;k<10000;k++) {
+        var action = brain.forward(state); // returns index of chosen action var reward = action === 0 ?
+1.0 : 0.0;
+        brain.backward(reward); // <-- learning magic happens here
+        state[Math.floor(Math.random()*3)] += Math.random()*2-0.5;
+    }
+    brain.epsilon_test_time = 0.0; // don't make any more random choices
+    brain.learning = false;
+    // get an optimal action from the learned policy var action = brain.forward(array_with_num_inputs_numbers);

+Of course, there are many possible options you can set. have a look at the reinfocement learning demo rldemo.html inside demo/ folder.

 ## Use in Node
 1. install: `npm install convnetjs`
 2. `var convnetjs = require("convnetjs");`